 Data Sharing Policy

-The JRS Biodiversity Foundation mission is to increase access to and use of information that will lead to greater biodiversity conservation and more sustainable development in sub-Saharan Africa.
+The JRS Biodiversity Foundation mission is to increase access to and use of information that will lead to greater biodiversity conservation and sustainable development in sub-Saharan Africa.
 JRS achieves that mission through the dedication and creativity of our grant recipients.
-Since 2007, we have embarked on a journey with our grantees to learn how best to foster data access.
-The journey will continue as our data access policy evolves with the changes in related fields, public and institutional policy, new applications, new technology, and input from our community.
-In sharing our Data Sharing Policy and its implementation, JRS invites you to share your experience and views on how we can best serve humanity through free and open access to biodiversity knowledge.
+JRS invites you to share your experience and views on how we can best serve humanity through free and open access to biodiversity knowledge.

 The JRS Biodiversity Foundation implements our Data Sharing Policy through specific tools that are part of our regular-grant making and grant-monitoring processes.
-Our current policy is made public on our website (below) and referenced in all calls for proposals.
-We strongly encourage all grant applicants to ensure that they will comply with our policy in advance of applying for funding.
-Our grant application includes templates that ask grant applicants to fully disclose the project outputs that may fall within the proposal and other outputs that may merit exclusion for specified reasons.
-Our grant-selection process will preference projects with clear and measurable data access plans that comply with the JRS policy.
+Our grant-selection process prefers projects with clear and measurable data access plans that comply with the JRS policy.